ngannguyen0110/todo_list_with_react/README.md

 # todo_list_with_react
-Create a todo list with react
+Create a todo list with React js.